tlvince/ng-config/README.md

 fs.writeFileSync('app/config.js', config);
 ```

 The module name and template are customisable.
-See the source the current
+See the source for the
-defaults.
+current defaults.

 ## See also